Investigations

 Factual investigation

-Factual investigations use an investigation services provider to conduct an investigation to determine the likely factual circumstances in respect of a claim.
+Factual investigations use an investigation services provider to conduct an investigation to determine the factual circumstances of an injury.

-The investigation may involve an interview with the worker, employer and/or witnesses, as well as a physical inspection, and/or other external enquiries to check relevant details.
+The investigation may involve an interview with the worker, employer and any witnesses.
+It may also include, a physical inspection of premises or equipment and other external enquiries.

 S24.
 Factual investigations